wenke1020/arangodb/Documentation/Books/Manual/Scalability/Cluster/Architecture.md

 _Agency_ is the central place to store the configuration in a Cluster.
 It performs leader elections and provides other synchronization services for the whole Cluster.
 Without the _Agency_ none of the other components can operate.
+If at any time any instance of the cluster cannot access the agency, operation will seize on that individual instance.

 While generally invisible to the outside the _Agency_ is the heart of the Cluster.
 As such, fault tolerance is of course a must have for the _Agency_.
 To achieve that the _Agents_ are using the [Raft Consensus Algorithm](https://raft.github.io/).
 The algorithm formally guarantees conflict free configuration management within the ArangoDB Cluster.
+This protocol does not scale, but if coded correctly, guarantees one and only one truth at all times across all cluster nodes.

 At its core the _Agency_ manages a big configuration tree.
 It supports transactional read and write operations on this tree, and other servers can subscribe to HTTP callbacks for all changes to the tree.

+From the agency the coordinators and db servers draw their knowledge of how the cluster is configured and thus how they are to interact to form the cluster.

 ### Coordinators